-THAT subject to the shareholders and (a) approving the proposed allotment and issue of new ordinary (voting) and (nonvoting) shares by passing the resolutions set out in Items 2(i) and 2(ii) below, the declared first and final dividend of Rs.
-0.40 cents per issued and fully paid ordinary (voting) and (non-voting) share be distributed and satisfied by the allotment and issue of new ordinary (voting) and (non-voting) shares (the 'distribution scheme') based on the share prices of ordinary (voting) and (non-voting) shares as at August 5th, 2022 to the Entitled Shareholders;
+THAT subject to the shareholders and (a) approving the proposed allotment and issue of new ordinary (voting) and (non-voting) shares by passing the resolutions set out in Items 2(i) and 2(ii) below, the declared first and final dividend of Rs.
+0.40 cents per issued and fully paid ordinary (voting) and (non-voting) share be distributed and satisfied by the allotment and issue of new ordinary (voting) and (non-voting) shares (the 'distribution scheme') based on the share prices of ordinary (voting) and (non-voting) shares as at July 31st, 2023 to the Entitled Shareholders;

 • The allotment and issue of new ordinary (voting) and (non-voting) shares of Rs.
-0.40 cents per share dividend entitlement (subject to applicable government taxes).
+0.40 cents per share dividend entitlement.